All Collections

 Here you will be able to add notes and select the frequency and timing of the task.
 You can now also select if the task is essential by clicking the Mark as essential box.

-The task will now have an essential tag and you will see this on the task planner page and the visit planning page.
+And on the visit planning page.
 This ensures that you will be able to easily identify which tasks need to be added to a visit card.

 If you have an existing task that you would like to make essential you can do this by going to the Task planner page, selecting the task and clicking Edit.
 Here you can select that the task is essential, click Save changes when you are done.